rokmohar/alexa-assistant/readme.md

 1. Alarms and timers.
 2. Device location.
 If you have a Home address set in your google account then it will use that as a default
-3. Playing music, news, or podcasts is not yet supported.
+3. Playing music, news, or podcasts are not supported.
 4. Account linking for third party services requires owning a Google Home and installing the Google Home application.
 This affects using services like Uber, or connecting to home automation devices like Hue.
+5. Multiple Users are not supported - it will only use the Google account linked through the Alexa app

 **Known issues:-**